CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_update.md

 # Update Spreadsheet

-We can use the `batchUpdate` method to alter or update some appearance and operation of the spreadsheets, some of the data we can change will be:
+I can use the `batchUpdate` method to alter or update some appearance and operation of the spreadsheets, some data I can change will be:

 - Cell format and borders
 - named rage